Alucad0/Battleships/README.md

 No Patch has been made yet.

 <!--
-Patch 0:
+Patch 0: DD-MM-YYYY;
-DD-MM-YYYY; Game simulates a singular ship.
+Game simulates a singular ship.

+last patch is 6.9
 -->

 ## License